CumulusNetworks/docs/content/guides/cumulus-linux-security-guide.md

     You are accessing an Information System (IS) that is provided for authorized use only.
     ```

-2. Edit the  `/etc/ssh/sshd_config` file to enable the logon banner.
-Uncomment the following line:
+2. Edit the  `/etc/ssh/sshd_config` file to enable the logon banner:

     ```
     cumulus@switch:~$ sudo nano /etc/ssh/sshd_config